 According to a court record of 1732, Priscilla Gray was a “mulatta born of a white Woman.”
 She first appears in the court records in November, 1727, when she confessed to having had an illegitimate child by “a negroe.”
 Indentured first to Sarah Magruder, and later to Samuel and Sarah’s son William, Priscilla was brought to court seven times for the crime of childbearing.
 In six cases, her indenture was extended by seven years and the child was sold for 31 years, indicating that the father was a slave.
 In one case, her punishment was five lashes of the whip and just nine months of additional servitude, while her son was sentenced to 21 years of indenture–so in that case the father was a free man, perhaps a white man.
 That son, Dick or Richard Gray, was purchased in infancy by Lingan Wilson, a neighbor whose family would soon intermarry with the Magruders.
 So Dick grew up apart from his mother.
 This suggests the possibility that Wilson or another white man on his plantation was Richard’s father–but that is speculation.
 In all, Priscilla served an additional 35 years of indenture beyond the initial 31 years to which she had been sentenced at birth.
 Born around 1708, if she ever got free she was at least 66 years old, and Maryland was on the eve of revolution.

 Three of Priscilla’s children were born during Sarah Magruder‘s lifetime.
 In Sarah’s 1734 will, she left “my serving girl Prissy” to her son William, making no distinction between Priscilla and the nine slaves she also named in the will.
 William Magruder presented Priscilla to the county court for giving birth at least four times.
-William died intestate, so at his death the principle trail of relationship between Priscilla and the Magruders is lost.
+William died intestate, so at his death the principal trail of relationship between Priscilla and the Magruders is lost.

 * * * *